Ironislife98/Study-Notes/CHC2D/Unit 3.md

 - Formally ended WW1.

 ### League of Nations (1920)

-- First worldwide intergovernmental organization whose principal missionwas to maintain world peace.
+- First worldwide intergovernmental organization whose principal mission was to maintain world peace.
-- Founded in January 10, 1920 by the Paris Peace Conference that eneded the First World War.
+- Founded in January 10, 1920 by the Paris Peace Conference that ended the First World War.

 ### Key Figures

 - Benito Mussolini
   - From Italy
   - Gets into socialism
   - First dictator of Italy
 - Adolf Hitler
-    - Made chancellor by President Nuremburg
+  - Made chancellor by President Nuremberg
   - Sent soldiers to Rhineland (border of Germany)

 ### Key Ideas

 - Facism
   - No classes
   - Dictatorship
   - Like socialism

 ## Invasion of Poland

 - Joint attack on Republic of Poland by Nazi Germany and the Soviet Union.
 - Marked the beginning of WW2.
-- Soviet government accounced it acted to protect the Ukranians and Belarusians who lived in the eastern part of Poland.
+- Soviet government accounted it acted to protect the Ukrainians and Belarusians who lived in the eastern part of Poland.
 - September 27, 1939, Poland surrendered to the Nazis, and Poland was divided between the Germans and Soviets.

-#### Propaganda
+### Propaganda

 The dissemination of information - facts, arguemnets, rumors, half-truths, or lies- to influence public opinion.

 ### What is Blitzkreig?

 - "Blitzkreig" is a German word meaning "Lightning War".
 - Germany's strategy to defeat its opponents by a series of short campaigns.